AOJINAG/-Rock-paper-scissors-1012/README.md

 •	When registering, users should know that the username they provide must be between 6 and 30 characters.

-•	Additional information such as email address and mobile no. will also be optional.
+•	Additional information such as email address and mobile no. will be optional.

 •	Existing users can directly log in with their credentials and proceed to play the game.